Letters and notes from an old friend…

 In 1976 Prof. Dr. Victor Weisskopf invited me to join him for lunch at the faculty club at MIT where I introduced him to a friend, a journalist with the Wall Street Journal.
 The agenda was to have a discussion about science and religion.
 Professor Weisskopf was an active member of the Pontifical Academy in the Vatican.
 The question to be addressed was, ” How can the chairman of the MIT Physics Department be working with the Pope?
 What are you doing there?”

-Not too many months had passed since that lunch when Professor Weisskopf, one of the representative founders of CERN in Geneva, cleared a path so that in October 1977, I could go to meet with Dr. John S. Bell at CERN for the first time to discuss his work and the EPR paradox.
+Not too many months had passed since that lunch when Professor Weisskopf, at one time the Director General of CERN in Geneva (1961-1965), cleared a path so that in October 1977, I could go to meet with Dr. John S. Bell at CERN for the first time to discuss his work and the EPR paradox.

 Then, rather symbolically, in 2012 I wrote my first note to Alan Guth who is known as the “Weisskopf Professor” because he holds MIT’s Victor F. Weisskopf Professor of Physics chair.